vsmile-dev/vsmile-hardware-docs/memory_map.md

 Memory Space is split into banks, only one bank can be selected at one time.

+TODO: Verify this.
+It's sourced from mame but it seems a little odd to me.

 ### Banks 0-3

 | Start | End | Description |